awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 In this example configuration, there are two rules that direct Amazon S3 to perform two different actions on the same set of objects at the same time in object's lifetime:
 + Both rules specify the same key name prefix, so both rules apply to the same set of objects\.
 + Both rules specify the same 365 days after object creation when the rules apply\.
-+ One rule directs Amazon S3 to transition objects to the STANDARD\_IA storage class and another rule wants Amazon S3 to expire the objects at the same time\.
++ One rule directs Amazon S3 to transition objects to the S3 Standard\-IA storage class and another rule wants Amazon S3 to expire the objects at the same time\.

 ```
 <LifecycleConfiguration>